Skip advert

 4.5 out of 5

-Beneath the retro-inspired styling, the ID.
+Beneath the retro-inspired styling, the Volkswagen ID.
 Buzz really delivers when it comes to practicality.
-Its boxy, van-like shape provides maximum luggage space, while VW has been able to push the wheels out to each corner to create a long wheelbase.
-That, coupled with the windscreen positioned right at the very front of the car, means the interior feels very spacious.
+Its boxy, van-like shape provides maximum luggage space, while the LWB model helps to boost this even further.
+This layout, combined with the windscreen being positioned right at the very front of the car, means the interior feels very spacious.

 Advertisement - Article continues below

 Access to the rear seats is made much easier by twin sliding side doors, which make exiting the vehicle in tight car park spaces no issue whatsoever.
-It’s a shame that the three seats aren’t individually moveable, though, and that ISOFIX child-seat mounting points are only fitted on the outer two seats.
-Plus, the rear windows don't open at all, and there are no vents for rear passengers.
+It’s a shame that the middle seats aren’t individually moveable, though, and that ISOFIX child-seat mounting points are only fitted on the outer two seats.

 Boot space